Local Diffusion Models and Phases of Data Distributions: Introduction

+\rev{Until very recently, frontier developments in the theory of quantum mixed states proposed a recovery-based notion of phases, in which two mixed states are said to belong to the same phase if they can be connected by a finite-depth sequence of local quantum channels along the same evolution path \cite{coser_classification_2019, sang2024mixed, sang_statbility_2025, sang_2025_mixed}.
+This recovery-based viewpoint traces back to the locality-based classification of quantum pure state phases initiated by Chen, Gu, and Wen \cite{chen2010local} and has since developed extensively within a broader and active research field known as \textit{topological order} \cite{wen_1989_vacuum, wen_1990_topological, wen_2007_quantum, chen_2011_two, chen_2013_symmetry, haah_2011_local, haah_2016_invariant, zeng_2019_quantum}.
+This operational definition avoids equilibrium assumptions and does not rely on symmetry or correlation length.
+Only with these recent advances has such a framework reached sufficient generality and robustness to be meaningfully applied to data distributions arising in modern machine learning. }

-This work aims to understand the locality of denoisers by introducing a new perspective -- the \textit{phases of data distributions}.
-This is motivated by the study of phases of matter in physics \cite{chen2010local, coser_classification_2019, sang_statbility_2025}, where locality of correlations plays a central role.
-In analogy to these studies, we define two distributions as belonging to the same phase if they can evolve to each other through a series of local channels.
-In the context of diffusion models, channels in the forward and backward processes correspond to the forward diffusion operations and the backward denoisers, respectively.
+\rev{Building on this perspective, the main contribution of this paper is to introduce a recovery-based, operational definition of phases for classical probability distributions and to demonstrate its relevance for diffusion models.} Informally, we define two classical distributions as belonging to the same phase if they can be transformed into each other through a series of local channels \rev{along the same evolution path in probability distribution space}.
+And in the context of diffusion models, channels in the forward and backward processes correspond to the forward diffusion operations and the backward denoisers, respectively. \rev{Such a recovery-based definition applies to arbitrary data distributions and does not rely on symmetry assumptions, making it particularly well suited for generative modeling in high-dimensional, unstructured data.}

 By analyzing the minimal sizes of the denoisers, we reveal a phase transition from the \textit{trivial phase} to the \textit{data phase} during denoising.
 In both the early and late stages of denoising, the transient distributions reside in the trivial and data phases, respectively, and the score functions can be computed locally.
 However, there exists a narrow intermediate time window during which a phase transition occurs, requiring global information to accurately compute the score function.